In our previous guide, we covered active voice in writing, now it’s time to take a look at the passive voice.

 Let’s explore other examples and uses for the passive voice in the following sections.

-When to Use Passive Voice in Writing?
+When to Use Passive Voice?

 There are several uses for passive voice in writing.
 The passive voice, previously deemed pariah, has its uses when it comes to writing.